darkstoregh/faq/index.md

 ### How do I contact customer support?

 Shoot us a text.
 You can reach our customer support team at [(415) 322-5900](tel:415-322-5900) for immediate assistance on any support inquiry.
+Hours of support are 8am-5pm EST.

 ### Do you guys do email support?